zachghiaccio/lake-algo-routines/README.md

 # lake-algo-routines

-This file provides a brief summary of each routine listed.
+A series of MATLAB routines designed to perform supraglacial lake depth retrievals with two laser altimeters: the Airborne Topographic Mapper (ATM) and the Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2).

+MATLAB 2016a or newer is required, otherwise the routines will not run.

 --------------------------------------------------------------------------------
 ## ATM
+REQUIRED DATA - IceBridge ATM L1B Elevation and Return Strength (ILATM1B).
+The narrow-swath equivalent (ILNSA1B) is also valid.
+The ILATM1B "Q-Fit" product does NOT work for this routine.

 autoatm5.m - The "master" code for ATM lake depth retrieval.
-Runs through ILATM1B files one at a time.
+Currently accepts a list (in .txt format) of ILATM1B files, but it may be configured to accept one file.

 atm_windowing_sub.m - The "windowing" subroutine for ATM.
 Breaks an ILATM1B track into discrete windows.